 Speedometer and fuel level indicator

-As in the original you can see the speed and fuel indicators while driving the car in Mafia 1 Remake.
+As in the original you can see the speed and fuel indicators while driving the car in Mafia Definitive Edition.
 The speedometer helps you stay within the speed limits, and the fuel level indicator helps you determine how long you can use a vehicle.

 Receiving new weapons and vehicles